WAY BACK IN 1898…

 The cost of our present church, including land, construction and furnishings was $148,500.
 In the words of Pastor Paul T. Warfield, the mortgage-burning service just five years later on December 6, 1959 was “a clear indication of a dedicated, sacrificial concern… for a worthy stewardship of all which God has entrusted to us.”

 In 1959, St. Mark again found its physical facilities inadequate.
 With a church membership of 481 and a church school enrollment of 320, plans were made to erect a new Church School educational building costing $150,000.
 Ground-breaking services were held on May 1, 1960, and the Dedication Service for Paul T. Warfield Parish House was December 4, 1960.
 Attached to the church, this new building provided adequate facilities for the Sunday School, the Luther League, Boy Scouts, and the Church Office, while affording the church a new opportunity to expand its total program of Christian Education.
-Soon growth in St. Mark’s ministry required the hiring of a church secretary, a position member Gertrude Kraft faithfully served in for over 25 years.
+Soon growth in St. Mark’s ministry also required the hiring of a church secretary.

+In 1981, St. Mark joined and enthusiastically participated in the urban ministry of the Trenton Lutheran Cluster (TLC).
 On May 5, 1985, the congregation made an extraordinary and miraculous climb in faith.
 On this Miracle Sunday, offerings when added to a few advance gifts and memorials totaled over $60,000 designated for Synod mission work and a complete refurbishing of our early 1900’s vintage Pilcher organ.
 That miracle continues to live today in the lives of those helped through the Synod’s mission work, and in our music and ministry.
+Since joining the Evangelical Lutheran Church in America (ELCA) in 1988, St. Mark joined the TLC’s successor, the Mercer Lutheran Coalition.

 It is evident that the church’s history is not just dates and numbers.
 St. Mark is not a building, but it is a place where we can realize our full potential and grow in grace.
 St. Mark is not an organization, but an organism… living, and breathing the Holy Spirit.
 St. Mark’s history is its people, each individual a special story in terms of commitment, talent, and needs.
 St. Mark is a family sensitive to God’s mandate, a ministry reflecting God’s call to reach out and care for the humblest.